dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

   [6/6] dku_project ():
   ```

-  - "Choose your (Angular / Vue / Bs) project name" is asking for the name of your Angular project.
-In this example, it's set to "tutorial," but you can change it if you prefer a different name.
+  - "Project Name": This is the name for your Angular, Vue, or BS project.
+Though the example uses "tutorial," you're free to choose any name.
-  - "version" is for specifying the version of your project.
+  - "Version" This is where you specify your project's version.
-  - "Choose your client serve port" is the port number on which the client (e.g., Angular) will serve.
-The default is 4200.
+  - "Client serve port" The port on which your frontend (e.g., Angular) will run.
+Default is 4200.
-  - "Choose your Flask backend port" is the port number on which the Flask backend will run.
-The default is 5000.
+  - "Flask backend port" The port your Flask backend will operate on.
+Default is 5000.
-  - "In the context of Code Studio within Dataiku, the parameters 'dss_instance' and 'dku_project' are primarily intended for use cases where the project template needs to be executed outside of Dataiku or locally.
-For Code Studio users, these parameters can typically be left empty, as they are not required for template customization within the Dataiku Code Studio environment."
+  - "DSS Instance and DKU Project": While operating within Dataiku Code Studio, these fields are generally optional.
+You can safely leave them blank, unless you're configuring an external development environment that necessitates their input.

-- Once you fill in the parameters, a project folder with the project name slugified will be created in the directory **project-lib-versioned/webapps**
+- After entering these details, a new project folder will be generated in the **project-lib-versioned/webapps** directory

+By adhering to these steps, you'll successfully set up a new web application, ready for further development and deployment.

-## Vue
+## Vue Starter Template

-The Vue template is an adaptation of the resulting template from [create-vue](https://github.com/vuejs/create-vue), it comes with a [Vite server](https://vitejs.dev/) configured to the right code studio base path, and an axios http client configured to forward requests to the exposed flask backend service.
+The Vue starter template is inspired by the resulting template from [create-vue](https://github.com/vuejs/create-vue).
+It features a pre-configured [Vite server](https://vitejs.dev/) aligned with the correct Code Studio base path.
+Additionally, an Axios HTTP client is set up to route requests to the designated Flask backend service.

-### Running the frontend
+### Launching the Frontend

-- Start by navigating to your project folder (replace **\_\_PROJECT_NAME\_\_** with the name of your folder)
+- Navigate to your project's directory by replacing **\_\_PROJECT_NAME\_\_** with your project folder name:

   ```
   cd ~/workspace/project-lib-versioned/webapps/__PROJECT_NAME__
   ```

-- Install the dependencies by running
+- Install the required dependencies:

   ```
   yarn install
   ```

   :::{topic} Note
-  npm, yarn and pnpm ae globally installed in the code studio template, you can choose any package manager to work with, just replace **yarn install** with **npm install** or **pnpm install**
+  The Code Studio template comes pre-configured with npm, yarn, and pnpm.
+You can use any of these package managers to install dependencies.
+For instance, you can replace **yarn install** with **npm install** or **pnpm install** based on your preference.
   :::

 - Run the frontend server